DatavenueLiveObjects/node-red-Flows-samples-on-Orange-Live-Objects-data/README.md

 ## Sample 1: pushing to Live Objects data collected from a bike station

-This sample get every 30 minutes information from 1 bike station in Paris (velib), and push them, as message from devices, to Live Objects:
+This flow gets every 30 minutes information from 1 bike station in Paris (velib), and push them, as messages from a device, to Live Objects:

 <img src="images/image17.png" width="700">

 Put your API KEY in "mqtt out" node as explained above in order to run this sample.

+See below for the source code of the 3 samples.

 ## Sample 2: enriching data, using Live Objects custom pipeline feature